 - If charges were tried and some but not all of the charges resulted in an acquittal.

 But despite these limitations, individuals may file a request with the arresting law enforcement agency that their records be restricted.
 The right to file a request is also given to individuals arrested before July 1, 2013.
 Within 30 days of receiving the request, the arresting law enforcement agency is required to provide a copy of the prosecuting attorney.
 Within 90 days the prosecuting attorney is required to inform the arresting agency as to his or her decision.
 If a prosecuting attorney denies an individual’s request to restrict their records, an individual may file a civil action in the Superior Court of the county in which he or she was arrested.
-If it is determined by clear and convincing evidence that the harm otherwise resulting to the privacy of the individual clearly outweighs the public interest in the criminal history being publicly available, the decision of the prosecuting attorney to deny an individual’s request to restrict his or her records will not be upheld.
+If it is determined by clear and convincing evidence that the harm otherwise resulting to the privacy of the individual outweighs the public interest in the criminal history being publicly available, the decision of the prosecuting attorney to deny an individual’s request to restrict his or her records will not be upheld.

-These opportunities, and corresponding limitations, for restricting criminal history could drastically change the way in which clients and defense attorneys choose to structure their defense.
-Prior to HB 1176, when charged with a DUI, pleading to reckless driving would arguably be considered a victory.
+These opportunities, and corresponding limitations, for restricting criminal history could drastically change how clients and defense attorneys choose to structure their defense.
+Before HB 1176, when charged with a DUI, pleading to reckless driving would arguably be considered a victory.
 Motions could be used to goad the prosecution into a plea deal or get the charges dropped outright.
 Since there was very little chance of expunging an arrest record, the reduced sentencing and attorney’s fees that came with pleading to a lesser charge or pursuing a motion hearing were appealing for defendants.
-Now, with the prospect of restricted access criminal histories and the limitations inherent to eligibility for this restriction, defendants must balance the pros and cons of pursuing a lesser charge, filing a motion hearing, pleading guilty, and subsequently, in certain cases filing civil action to restrict records.
-A plausible outcome to these reforms is that more individuals charged with misdemeanors like petty drug offenses and DUI will plead guilty or push for trial.
+Now, with the prospect of restricted access to criminal histories and the limitations inherent to eligibility for this restriction, defendants must balance the pros and cons of pursuing a lesser charge, filing a motion hearing, pleading guilty, and subsequently, in certain cases filing a civil action to restrict records.
+A plausible outcome of these reforms is that more individuals charged with misdemeanors like petty drug offenses and DUI will plead guilty or push for trial.
 The reforms go into effect July 1, 2013.
 Though they rightfully aim to reassess the overbearing stigma of public arrest records in regards to employment and status, as is evidenced by their limitations, they were not enacted without serious calculation.

 As expressed in two recent U.S Supreme Court cases, Missouri v.
 Frye and Lafler v.
 Cooper, our court system has largely become one of plea-bargaining rather than trials.
 In 2006 94 percent of convictions in State courts resulted from pleas.
 So while the expungement overhaul is welcome in comparison to the stonewalling defendants dealt with prior, cordoning off opportunities for arrest record restrictions with a cost-benefit analysis that undermines plea-bargaining is hardly comprehensive.
-Clearly, Georgia lawmakers are not lost on sustaining the tradition of gamesmanship in the Justice System.
+Georgia lawmakers are not lost on sustaining the tradition of gamesmanship in the Justice System.